Lenyn Sosa Preview, Player Props: White Sox vs. Tigers

-The Chicago White Sox, including Lenyn Sosa and his .528 slugging percentage over his past 10 games, battle starting pitcher Tarik Skubal and the Detroit Tigers at Comerica Park, Saturday at 6:10 PM ET.
+Sunday, Lenyn Sosa (.444 slugging percentage past 10 games, including two home runs) and the Chicago White Sox play the Detroit Tigers.
+First pitch is at 1:10 PM ET.

+He had a one-hit performance in his last game (1-for-4) against the Tigers.

 Lenyn Sosa Game Info & Props vs. the Tigers